 Blogging can be a challenge and there are tons of tools to help you with new ones being developed each day.
-Here is what I am currently using and I work hard to keep this list updated if anything changes.
+Here is what I am currently using and love.
+While I do use some other tools as well, these are the ones I'm kinda obsessed with.
+I also work hard to keep this list updated if anything changes.

 I started with MailChimp, quickly left, went to Aweber, and finally settled on Convertkit.
 I love how easy it is to use.
 It makes confirming opt-ins and delivering content upgrades (like worksheets) a snap.
 I use the WordPress plugin and then just choose what form I want on each post and page.
 One thing that makes Convertkit stand out from other email marketing services is that they don't count subscribers twice.
 Most other email marketing tools count subscribers on each form, so if a subscriber subscribed to more than one form, they are counted more than once.
 Since pricing is typically determined by the number of subscribers this could drive up your costs significantly.